Jalkhov/apyk/README.md

 Have basic knowledge of **ADB (Android Debug Bridge)**, you will need to install it, add it to the environment variables and authorize your computer to access the device.

-APyK fue testeado y programado con **ADB version 1.0.32 Revision eac51f2bb6a8-android**.
+APyK was tested and programmed with **ADB version 1.0.32 Revision eac51f2bb6a8-android**.

 ## Installation from Python